urish/tt07-spell/docs/info.md

 This design is an hardware implementation of SPELL with the following features:

-- 32 bytes of program memory (volatile, simulates EEPROM)
+- 32 bytes of internal program memory (volatile, simulates EEPROM)
 - 32 bytes of stack memory
 - 8 bytes of internal RAM
+- External SPI memory interface (optional)

 To load a program or inspect the internal state, the design provides access to the following registers via a simple serial interface: